Assemblies and workshops your students will never forget.

 Imposter Phenomenon: Why So Many High Achievers Think They’re Frauds

 Do you ever feel like a fraud?
 Like it’s only a matter of time before others figure out you’re not as smart or capable as they thought?
 Do you think you got where you were by mistake, luck, or because you fooled someone?
 So do a lot of other people.
 You may be suffering from Imposter Phenomenon.
-In this workshop, learn how IP can hold you back – and practice strategies to manage it.
+In this workshop, learn how IP can hold you back – and practice strategies to manage it. *For single-sex and co-ed audiences.

 How Self-Compassion Makes You Braver, Happier, and More Successful

 Research shows that self-criticism heightens anxiety and lowers motivation, yet most people believe it’s the key to success.
-In this workshop, learn a researched, three-step practice to deal with setbacks, manage difficult feelings, and quiet the voice of a destructive inner critic.
+In this workshop, learn a researched, three-step practice to deal with setbacks, manage difficult feelings, and quiet the voice of a destructive inner critic. *For single-sex and co-ed audiences.